Print

 • 2½ cups (600 ml) filtered water

-• -inch (4 cm) piece fresh ginger root, thinly sliced (no need to peel if clean)
+• -inch (4 cm) piece fresh ginger root (about 1520 g), thinly sliced

 • 2 thin lemon slices, plus extra for serving